March 27, 2022

 As the afternoon heat disappeared and the day turned toward dusk, I started to look for somewhere flat to camp.
 I’d originally hoped to make it all the way to the East Verde River this evening, but that didn’t look likely.
 We’d gotten a late start to the day and my wrong turn set me back way too much.

-I stopped to survey the creek’s near side, spotting several flat spots nearby, but I worried it might get too cold camping this close to this much water.
-Especially since the enormous pine trees seemed to black out the remaining bits of light.
+I stopped to survey the creek’s near side, spotting several flat spots nearby, but I worried it might get too cold camping this close to this much water, especially since the enormous pine trees seemed to black out the remaining bits of light.

 I returned to where I left my pack about the same time that Elliot arrived and I shared the news about the chaos on the other side.
 This side was definitely the better option, in my opinion.
-We’d have to just deal with the cold, moist air in the morning.
+We’d just have to deal with the cold, moist air in the morning.
 But at least we’d have plenty of water here.

 Did that really happen??
 If felt like some weird, wonderful dream.
 It was trail magic at its absolutely finest.